 Yanukovych’s convoy was fired upon on his way to Kharkov.
 He was overthrown by the attack.
 Yanukovych then fled to Crimea and then to Russia, supported by Russian official forces.
 Along with him, other officials were purged.
 He was temporarily replaced by Oleksandr Turchinov.
 On 25 May 2014, Petro Poroshenko, an oligarch, won the unilateral elections and was inaugurated on 7 June 2014.

-All these developments were organized by the US and its foreign organisation, CIA, as well as Britain, France, and Germany.
+All these developments were organised by the US and its foreign organisation CIA, as well as Britain, France, and Germany.
 Thus, Ukraine, which was under the guidance of Russia, has been drawn to their side by the Western states.